GreptimeTeam/docs/docs/reference/sql/copy.md

 `FORMAT` specifies the file format of the imported file.
 In this example, the format is Parquet.

-`PATTERN` option can be used with wildcard characters like * to specify multiple input files that match a certain pattern.
+The option `PATTERN` allows the usage of wildcard characters like * to specify multiple input files that match a certain pattern.
 For example, you can use the following syntax to import all files in the directory(which must be an absolute path) "/path/to/folder" with the filename that contains `parquet`: